tapaseid/dsa/README.md

+# Introduction:

-# This repository contains some basic implementations of data structures and algorithms.
+This repository contains some basic implementations of data structure and algorithms.
-# Implementations are in Python language.
+All implementations are in Python(v2.7.x) language.